iszczesniak/cpp/memory/index.md

 Data can be allocated statically, globally, locally or dynamically.

-Allocating memory for local data (at the stack) is ultra fast, while for dynamic data (at the heap) is much slower.
+Allocating memory for local data (on the stack) is ultra fast, while for dynamic data (on the heap) is much slower.

 Don't use the dynamically-allocated data, if local data is good enough.